Help us improve your experience.

 Configuring Q-in-Q Tunneling Using All-in-One Bundling

-You can configure Q-in-Q tunneling using the all-in-one bundling method, which forwards all packets that ingress on a C-VLAN interface to an S-VLAN.
-(Packets are forwarded to the S-VLAN regardless of whether they are tagged or untagged prior to ingress.)
+You can configure Q-in-Q tunneling using the all-in-one bundling method for provider edge and customer edge devices.
+Provider edge devices forward all packets that ingress on a C-VLAN interface to an S-VLAN.
+Packets are forwarded to the S-VLAN regardless of whether they are tagged or untagged prior to ingress.
 Using this approach saves you the effort of specifying a specific mapping for each C-VLAN.
+Customer edge devices use L2 configurations that interface with the configured vlan.

 1. Assign a logical interface (unit) to be a member of the S-VLAN.